scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/20 LNK.md

     * The [available options](https://www.devguru.com/content/technologies/wsh/wshshortcut-windowstyle.html) are `1`, `3`, and `7`.
     * Style `7` tells Windows to launch the shortcut in a minimized window.
 4. Set the `TargetPath` and `Arguments` attributes to launch our stager.
+    * Fun fact: These arguments can be abbreviated, and capitalization doesn't matter.
+    * E.g. this also works: `-non -nop -ex byp -w hid -fi .\stager\stager.ps1`
 5. Set the `IconLocation` to the first icon from `wordpad.exe`.
+    * Some apps ship with [multiple icons](https://www.codeproject.com/Articles/19580/Embedding-Multiple-Icons-into-NET-Executables).
 6. Save the `.lnk` file to the previously-specified location.

-### Executing the LNK Builder

-Once the script has been written, run it with PowerShell:
+Once the script is saved, run it with PowerShell:

 ```sh
 C:\Users\MalDev\Desktop\PoC Dropper>powershell.exe -file .\make_lnk.ps1
 ```

-When this completes, looking in the `iso` directory, you should see the following:
+When it's complete, you should see the following items in the `iso` directory:

 ![Screenshot from inside the `iso` directory, showing the `stager` subdirectory and the `Invoice_1234.doc.lnk` file.](./img/lnk.jpg)

-The `stager` directory contains a single file: `stager.ps1`.
-As we can see from the screenshot, the `Invoice_1234.doc.lnk` file uses the WordPad icon.
-This icon, coupled with the fact that Windows hides file extensions by default, makes it appear as if the `.lnk` file is actually a `.doc` file.
+The `stager` directory contains the PoC PowerShell stager.
+The `Invoice_1234.doc.lnk` file uses the WordPad icon.
+Coupled with the double-extension trick, this completes the illusion.

-Phishing emails will often use the "unauthorized purchase" ploy, claiming that the victim will be charged for some expensive purchase unless they respond quickly to cancel the transaction.
-This sense of pending financial loss causes unwary readers to panic, and to find a way to stop the charge.
-This urgency encourages them to open malicious attachments, especially when they have names like `Receipt_Order-F33216` or `Invoice_281845`.
-Victims are likely to open these files, hoping to learn more about the unexpected purchase.

 ## Testing the Dropper

-Since our stager payload is a benign PoC, we can safely launch the LNK file to ensure it behaves as expected.
-When executed, you may see a new item appear on the task bar for a moment before vanishing:
+Since our PoC stager is benign, we can safely test the LNK file.
+When executed, a new item appears on the task bar for a split second before vanishing:

 ![Screenshot showing the minimized window, named `Invoice_1234.doc`.](./img/minimized.jpg)

-After execution, if the dropper and stager worked properly, you should find a file called `INFECTED.TXT` on the desktop.
+If the dropper and stager worked properly, you will find a file called `INFECTED.TXT` on the desktop.

 # Improving the Design

-We've disguised the dropper as an invoice document with clever naming and using the `.doc.lnk` double-extension.
-However, there's one simple problem: When a user opens a `.doc` file, they expect Microsoft Word (or WordPad) to open a document.
-If a user opens our `Invoice_1234.doc.lnk` file and nothing happens, they may try launching it again, and may become suspicious when they see that nothing opens.

-To account for this, we could create a legitimate-looking Microsoft Word file called `Invoice_1234.doc`, and store it in the `stager` directory.
-This file could be launched as part of the `.lnk` arguments, or could be launched by the `stager.ps1` script.
-That way, while the stager code is running in the background, the user will be greeted by an official-looking document, as they expected.
+Thanks to the dropper's disguise, when a vitcim opens the file, they expect Microsoft Word (or another text editor) to appear.
+Yet, aside from the brief blip on the task bar, nothing happens!
+This may arouse suspicion.
+To account for this, we can create a real Microsoft Word document called `Invoice_1234.doc`, store it in the `stager` directory, and launch it along with the stager.
+Thus, while the victim examines an official-looking statement, our stager will run in the background.

-This, of course, requires that you create a legitimate-looking invoice file.
-On the other hand, you could simply create a fake invoice file, fill it with some garbled data, and save it as `Invoice_1234.doc`, then corrupt the document by splitting it in half.
-Here's some PowerShell code that will perform this task:
+This, of course, requires us to design an official-looking statement.
+Producing an authentic-looking design can take significant time and effort; any inconsistency or flaw could break the deception.
+Therefore, we must spend painstaking hours ensuring that our fake invoice is _absolutely perfect_.

+Or, if you're like me, you could just say "sod it" and create a corrupted document.
+Here's how:

+1. Create a fake invoice file.
+    * Don't worry about formatting.
+    * Slap an official-looking logo at the top of the page.
+    * List some expensive charges (such as a laptop and accessories).
+    * Maybe add an incomplete bit about how to appeal charges.
+Cut it off mid-sentence.
+2. Save the file as `Invoice_1234.doc`, in the `stager` directory.
+3. Chop the file in half, resulting in a corrupted and incomplete document.

+Here's some PowerShell code to chop your DOC in half:

 ```sh
 $relativepath = "stager\Invoice_1234.doc";